 The Employee Retention Tax Credit (ERTC) was originally enacted as part of the CARES Act to encourage employers to hire and retain employees during the pandemic.
 The credit initially covered wages paid after March 12, 2020, and before January 1, 2021.
 Congress later extended the ERTC in the Consolidated Appropriations Act (CAA) to apply to wages paid before July 1, 2021.
 The American Rescue Plan Act (ARPA) extended and modified the credit to apply to wages paid after July 1, 2021, and before January 1, 2022.

-With the extensions, eligibility and the amount of the credit changed based on when the wages were paid.
-Whether an employer qualified as an “eligible employer” depends on the time period during which the wages were paid.
-For the period March 13, 2020, through December 31, 2020, an employer must have carried on a trade or business or was a tax-exempt organization partially or fully suspended due to COVID-19 orders from a governmental authority or experienced a significant decline in gross receipts (which is defined as a decrease in revenue of more than 50% from the same calendar quarter in 2019).
+With the new extensions, the credit was changed.
+Eligibility and the amount of the credit both changed based on when the wages were paid.
+Whether you qualify as an “eligible employer” depends on the period during which the wages were paid.
+For the period March 13, 2020, through December 31, 2020, you must have carried on a trade or business or were a tax-exempt organization that was partially or fully suspended due to COVID-19 orders from an appropriate governmental authority or experienced a significant decline in gross receipts (which is defined as a decrease in revenue of more than 50% from the same calendar quarter in 2019).